-- It maintains a policy covering both the categories of investment types it will invest in, criteria for choosing investment counterparties with adequate security, and monitoring their security.
-This is set out in the Specified and Non-Specified investment sections below; and - It has sufficient liquidity in its investments.
+It has sufficient liquidity in its investments.
 For this purpose it will set out procedures for determining the maximum periods for which funds may prudently be committed.
 These procedures also apply to the Council's prudential indicators covering the maximum principal sums invested.

 The Head of Finance will maintain a counterparty list in compliance with the following criteria and will revise the criteria and submit them to Council for approval as necessary.
-These criteria are separate to that which determines which types of investment instrument are either specified or non-specified as it provides an overall pool of counterparties considered high quality which the Council may use, rather than defining what types of investment instruments are to be used.
+These criteria are separate to that which determines which types of investment instrument are either Specified or Non-Specified as it provides an overall pool of counterparties considered high quality which the Council may use, rather than defining what types of investment instruments are to be used.